bemanproject/task/docs/issues-overview.md

 [LB](https://github.com/lewissbaker/papers/blob/master/isocpp/task-issues.org#affine_on-might-not-have-the-right-shape)

 - `affine_on` should just depend on the receiver's `get_scheduler()`.
-- comment: agreed - that is design, though
+- comment: agreed; that is design, though

 ## `affine_on` schedule vs. stop token